 Tyler’s time in office ended when Julia had been First Lady for less than a year.
 They moved home to Virginia and eventually had seven children together.

-Would you believe that two of their grandchildren are still alive?
+Would you believe that one of their grandchildren is still alive?

 Primary Sources & Further Reading:

 Curt Mills, President John Tyler Has 2 Living Grandsons (U.S. News & World Report; Feb.
 20, 2017)